 Take your screen acting technique to a television standard with Eastenders Director Richard Lynn on this fast-paced three day workshop.
 Discover the new ways UK broadcasters are filming socially distanced scenes in a multi-cam environment as you learn the differences in blocking through the eyes of a film and television director.
-Held at Pinewood Studios, you will bring scripts to life with the guidance of highly experienced Directors Richard Lynn and Tim Kent, covering the technical aspects of working on a set and how to maintain a good relationship interacting with co-performers.
+Held at Pinewood Studios, you will bring scripts to life with the guidance of highly experienced Director Richard Lynn and Tim Kent, covering the technical aspects of working on a set and how to maintain a good relationship interacting with co-performers.

-Having directed the UK’s top soap stars in over 100 episodes of BBC’s EastEnders, Richard is now giving you the opportunity to take advantage of his actor orientated, multi-cam directorial experience and offer tips on working in the industry as a recurring actor.
+Having directed the UK’s top soap stars in over 100 episodes of BBC’s EastEnders, Richard is now giving you the opportunity to take advantage of their actor orientated, multi-cam directorial experience and offer tips on working in the industry as a recurring actor.
 After a day of introduction to screen technique with Tim Kent, you will be cast in a scene suited to your casting type which will be shot on multi-cam and directed by Richard.
 This is a unique chance to bring your performance skills to screen with an experienced director and undertake the challenge of playing to more than one camera.

 Intensive practical training for single camera with Tim Kent covering shot sizes, eye lines, and personal continuity.
 On this first day students will be introduced to a range of immersive acting techniques and the process of blocking and shooting a scene for cinema.
 In addition to discovering the technical elements of performance, Tim will bring his wealth of experience in working with actors to make both experienced and training actors comfortable in-front of a crew.
 Students will finish their first day having filmed a scene in single-camera format.